Murodjon000/Tic_Tac/README.md

 ## 📝 License

 This project is a collaboration project.
-All rights are reserved for Murodjon and Taiwo.
+All rights are reserved for Murodjon.